MonetDB/MonetDB/buildtools/doc/windowsbuild.rst

 PsKill is part of the `Windows Sysinternals`__.
 Go to the Process Utilities, and get the PsKill package.
-PsKill is also part of the PsTools package, so you can get that instead.
+PsKill is also part of the PsTools package and the Sysinternals Suite, so you can get those instead.
 Extract the archive, and make sure that the folder is in your ``Path`` variable when you run the tests.

 __ http://www.microsoft.com/technet/sysinternals/default.mspx